SRIVIDYAMEDURI/Deep-Learning/0_README.md

 The resource group, storage account, and ACR are created quickly.
 The ACS deployment can take up to 20 minutes.

-Perform the below steps to deploy your model
+Perform the below steps to deploy your model:

 **Check Status**